ga-wdi-pvd/angular-routing/lab.md

 <section markdown="1">

-- Configure the module you just created, by adding a function that will serve as your `RouterFunction`
+- Configure the module you just created, by adding a function that will serve as your `Router` function
   - Make sure to inject `$stateProvider`, and pass it in as an argument to your function

 ```js